Disclaimer: This post contains affiliate links. If you click on a link and make a purchase I may receive a small commission at no extra cost to you.

 Thinking about nearby islands?
 Also check out my post on visiting the nearby island of Koh Kood Thailand

-Please note: this Thailand travel blog has been updated since the global pandemic as I moved back to Bangkok, Thailand in 2021 and I'm travelling Thailand in 2022 onwards.
+Please note: this Thailand island hopping blog has been updated since the global pandemic.

 Disclaimer: this post contains affiliate links.
 If you make a booking, I may receive a small commission at no extra cost to you.

 So how many islands does Thailand have?
 Nobody seems to know for sure but it’s safe to say that Thailand has hundreds of islands you can stay on and visit, and even more uninhabited desert Thailand islands to explore.
 If you’re planning a Thailand vacation then it is likely you will be also planning a Thailand island trip.